egc112/OpenWRT-egc-add-on/notes/readme.md

-## My notes are in pdf format, github only shows the first 5 pages so it is better to download my notes!
+### My notes are in pdf format, github only shows the first 5 pages, so to get
+### the most out please download my notes!

 **To download my notes click on the file you want to download.
 After the file has openend, click in the upper right corner on the download symbol to download the file.   **